cemalec/BIFX551/week11/README.md

   - Download a .pdf or other file of the graph
   - Download a .csv of the transformed data
   - Some other useful output that can be downloaded.
+- Coding practices
+  - Comment your code, this means a comment for each function you write, and a short description of variables.
+  - Make your code modular, use variables that you can change once and write functions for actions you do over and over again.
+  - Use require(package) to make sure all packages are loaded when someone tries to run your app

 ## Due Date
 - 4/28, 5/5 Each Tuesday, please provide a link to demonstrate your progress.